Mutation Analysis for Cyber-Physical Systems: Scalable Solutions and Results in the Space Domain: Space Software Mutation Analysis Pipeline

-From a practical perspective, the effect of the term $+\mathit{U}_{E}$ is to augment the size of the interval returned by the Clopper-Pearson method; consequently, mutation sampling with a reduced test suite leads to the execution of a larger set of mutants.
+Since the width of the confidence interval CI (hereafter, $|CI|$) results from the sum of $|\mathit{CI}_R|$ and $|\mathit{CI}_E|$, mutation sampling with a reduced test suite may lead to the execution of a larger set of mutants.

+Based on Equations~\ref{eq:CI:T} and~\ref{eq:CI:FSCI}, $|\mathit{CI}_R| \le T_{\mathit{CI}} - |\mathit{CI}_E|$.
+Consequently, when $|\mathit{CI}_E|>T_{\mathit{CI}}$, the reduced test suite cannot lead to sufficiently accurate results.
+Also, a large $|\mathit{CI}_E|$ may prevent the identification of accurate results with a feasible number of mutants.
+For example, Clopper-pearson may require up to 1568 samples for a confidence interval below 0.05~\cite{Goncalves2012}.

+We shall thus identify a threshold ($T_{\mathit{CE}}$) for the confidence interval $|\mathit{CI}_E|$ that enables accurate estimates with a small sample size (e.g., in the worst case, with less than 1000 samples, the sample size for related work).
+For this reason, starting from a minimal number of samples to estimate $P_{\mathit{KErr}}$ (150 in our experiments), \APPR keeps estimating $P_{\mathit{KErr}}$ until it yields $|\mathit{CI}_E| \le T_{\mathit{CE}}$.
+In our experiments we set $T_{\mathit{CE}} = 0.035$.
+To select $T_{\mathit{CE}}$, we have identified a reasonable minimal mutation score to be expected in space software (i.e., 65\%) and identified, based on confidence interval estimation methods with finite population correction factor~\cite{BasicBusinessStatistics}, the minimal value for $|\mathit{CI}_E|$ that requires a number of samples below 850 (i.e., $1000-150$).